 Traditional devotional pose accomplished by Rev. Mkr.
 Li Ling Huay.

-The Cult of Nu Li is the largest organized religion in the Solar Empire, with an estimated three billion adherents on Earth alone.
-And the Hands are the cult’s most ubiquitous symbol.
+The Cult of Nu Li is the largest organized religion in the Solar Empire, with an estimated three billion adherents on Earth alone, and the Hands are its most ubiquitous symbol.
 This sculpture is approximately four hundred years old.
 It was created around the time the popular meaning of the Hands coalesced from competing but similar ideas.
-In the end, the eyes came to represent intelligence and wisdom, qualities that can only be earned through action while the soiled fingers represent toil.
+In the end, the eyes came to represent intelligence and wisdom, qualities that can only be earned through action, while the soiled fingers represent toil.

 The Hands derive their symbolism from the book the Journey of Nu Li, source of the cult’s main tenets.
 These are explicitly stated in the book’s concluding chapter, the Five Fingers.
 The chapter is named after the digits of the “one free hand, as opposed to the other hand which labors.”
 The tenets are as follows: